By Michael Lanza

 Well, I gotcha covered.
 The five trips described in this story comprise what might be called a Southwest Backpacking Starter Package.
 They are all beginner- and family-friendly in terms of trail or route quality, access, and navigability, and some have good water availability.
 But most importantly, regardless of their relative ease logistically, they all deliver the goods on the kind of adventure and scenery you go to the Southwest hoping to find.

-I base this list on my nearly three decades of backpacking throughout the Southwest, including many years running this blog and previously the Northwest Editor of Backpacker magazine for 10 years.
+I draw this list from more than three decades of backpacking throughout the Southwest, including the 10 years I spent as the Northwest Editor of Backpacker magazine and even longer running this blog.
 I present these five trips in no particular order of priority; in reality, competition for a backcountry permit will dictate when you’re able to take the most-popular ones, such as those in the Grand Canyon, Zion, and Canyonlands—and those are trips you need to plan up to four or five months in advance to get a permit reservation for the prime seasons of spring and fall.
 Learn more in my “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit.”

-If you’ve done any of these and have comments or advice to offer, or if you take one of them after reading this story, or simply have an opinion about my list or another trip you believe should be on it, please share your thoughts in the comments section at the bottom of this story.
+Please share your comments, questions, or tips about any of these trips or another you believe belongs on this list in the comments section at the bottom of this story.
 I try to respond to all comments.

 The Grand Canyon’s Corridor Trails